killuazoldyckreal/Spotify-Downloader/README.md

    python main.py
    ```

-6. Access the program via a web browser at `http://localhost:8080`.

 ## Usage

-1. Access the web interface by visiting `http://localhost:8080` in your browser.

-2. Enter the Spotify playlist URL and follow the prompts.
+1. Enter the Spotify playlist URL and follow the prompts.

-3. The program will download the songs from the playlist and create a zip file.
+2. The program will download the songs from the playlist and create a zip file.

 ## Acknowledgments